Back to top

 21 February 2023

-ExCeL London CEO Jeremy Rees explains why in person business events are not just back, they’re booming, and how they're firmly in the driving seat to reviving London’s tourism economy…
+Excel London CEO Jeremy Rees explains why in person business events are not just back, they’re booming, and how they're firmly in the driving seat to reviving London’s tourism economy…

 Since the first formally recorded markets were documented around 3,000 BC, humans have engaged in trade… face-to-face.
 Along the way, they’ve overcome wars, pestilences, and countless other calamities, not to mention Zoom calls.